RemainNA/auraxis-bot/README.md

 #### /alerts [server]

 Returns ongoing alerts for the given server based on information from the ps2alerts api, including time remaining and current territory control.
 Supports multiple servers per query.

-Currently only supports PC servers.
+### /leaderboard [type] [period] \<server>

+Returns the specified leaderboard as reported by the Census API.

 #### /status